 When one mentions Houdini's dogs, one thinks of Charlie and Bobby.
-Charlie died around 1911.
+Charlie died in 1909.
 Bobby died on December 15, 1918.
 Houdini was not in California during either of these times.
 There were other dogs -- Silverman speaks of a dog named "Ehrich" -- but those might have belonged to other family members (a family photo in Henning shows an assortment of dogs and cats).
 So I'm skeptical that any Houdini dog is buried here.
 However, there is another possibility.

 Following Houdini's death, Bess and Ed Saint moved to Los Angeles and lived at several different addresses between 1933 and 1943.
 Among their residences was one at 8565 West Knoll Drive in, yes, West Hollywood (as can be seen on the letterhead above).
 The Times article does not give the address of the newswoman's rental, but but if it's anywhere near West Knoll, this could be the bungalow where Bess and Ed lived.